Usually responds innerh. 2 Tage

 Our family of six (ages 40, 39, 38, 16, 16, 11) live in two tiny cabins on 30 acres in the North Carolina foothills near Chimney Rock (we see the back of Chimney Rock Mountain from our house).
 The land is mostly wooded, with a creek cutting through it and a small, picturesque brook feeding into the creek.
 The air is clean, with hardly any light or noise pollution (still a good bit of nature noise) and stellar views day and night.

-Our intention is to provide ways for folks to visit, learn about the natural world, a simple lifestyle, and the good life.
-We hope to maintain a community of people who care for the world and can take care of themselves.
+Our intention is to provide ways for folks to visit, learn about the natural world, practice a simple lifestyle, and hopefully experience a bit of the good life.
+We aim to maintain a community of people who care for the world and can take care of ourselves.
 We want to foster beautiful experiences, whatever forms they take.
-Right now we are working towards creating a self-sufficient, off-grid community.
+Right now we are working towards a long-term goal of creating a self-sufficient community.

 While somewhat secluded, we are 50 minutes from Asheville, NC, 75 minutes from Charlotte, NC, 60 minutes from Greenville, SC and 45 minutes from Spartanburg, SC.

 We do live in the country and do not have WiFi.
 The only phone carrier with reliable data access is Verizon.
 We can provide a hotspot in urgent cases, but our data is limited.
 A library is 10 minutes away that has computer and internet access.